johanvalentini/suitable-grid/README.md

 ```

 # Partials structure
-Everything is put together in main.scss.
+Everything is put together in main.sass.
 Partials are provided to try and break it up a bit.
 Most of them are mostly empty and are just used as a suggestion.
-Feel free to add more partials as the need arises.
+Feel free to remove and add more partials as the need arises.

+A standalone [normalize.css](git.io/normalize) is included in the libraries folder.
+I find it a good starting point.
+Take it or leave it.

 ## _grid.scss
 Contains the core of the grid classes.